drunkPotato/myBlog/index.md

 ---
 title: My Awesome Blog Homepage
 layout: base.njk
+templateEngineOverride: njk, md  # <-- ADD THIS LINE
 ---

 # Welcome to My Blog!

-This is the beginning of my Eleventy site.
-I'll be posting book summaries and devlogs here.
+# ... rest of your intro text ...

 ## Recent Posts

-{% set postslist = collections.post | reverse %} {# Get all posts tagged 'post', newest first #}
+{% set postslist = collections.post | reverse %} {# Now Nunjucks will understand this #}

 <ul>
   {% for post in postslist %}